All Episodes

 One was Shirley Chisholm.

-Anybody want to take a stab at who the other woman that sought the Well, no, I don't think it was Angela Davis, it was the lovely and gracious Carol Mosley Braun.
+Anyone want to take a stab at who the other woman that sought the well, no, I don't think it was Angela Davis.

-But of course, those were not viable candidacies, ladies and gentlemen.
+But, of course, those were not viable candidacies, ladies and gentlemen.

-Anyway, uh I am uh I'm deeply troubled.
+Anyway, I am deeply troubled.

-I mean, we're we're all Americans.
+I mean, we're all Americans.

-Uh only in America can anyone with talent and motivation become anything they want.
+Only in America can anyone with talent and motivation become anything they want.

 They think this is actually unusual that qualified, competent people would have a chance to reach the heights.